That's right, kangaroos are left-handed

 The researchers observed two bipedal species of kangaroos and one bipedal species of wallaby, a smaller member of the kangaroo family, in continental Australia and the island of Tasmania off the country's southern coast.

-They found that two large, bipedal species, the eastern gray kangaroo and the red kangaroo, exhibited left-handedness in all tasks, including supporting the body with one forelimb in a tripedal stance.
+They found that two large, bipedal species, the eastern grey kangaroo and the red kangaroo, exhibited left-handedness in all tasks, including supporting the body with one forelimb in a tripedal stance.

 Red-necked wallabies, when eating from tree branches, used the left hand, as other two kangaroo species did, to manipulate the leaves while holding the branch with the right hand.